soulwax/CatCraft/README.md

 Feature List:
 - Non-invasive player logger via login timestamp
 - Relaying opened chests (Can be turned off - see config.yml)
-- Relaying entities dealing damage to other entities to the server command line.
-(Can be turned off - see config.yml)
+- Relaying entities dealing damage to other entities to the server command line (Can be turned off - see config.yml)
 - Defends cats by deflecting damage inflicted to cats, ocelots and so on.
-Instantly kills an entity that killed a cat, ocelot etc. (Low event priority to keep it light weight)
+Instantly kills an entity that killed a cat, ocelot etc (Low event priority to keep it lightweight)
-- Formats the chat to differentiate between members, mods and admins.
+- Formats the chat to differentiate between members, mods and admins
 - Soon: Japanese emoji

 Command List: